onsi/biloba/docs/index.md

 property := b.GetProperty(selector, "href") //returns any
 ```

-this will query the DOM immediately and return the property value.
+this will query the DOM immediately and return the property value of the **first** element matching `selector`.
 The value will have type `any` and the actual type will depend on what was stored in the property in JavaScript.
-If no element matching selector is found, or the property is not defined on the element the test will fail.
+If no element matching `selector` is found, or the property is not defined on the element the test will fail.

 You can fetch subproperties using `.` notation: